mprestin77/oci-vgpu-kvm/README.md

 ens300f0 is the primary host NIC
 1687 is the L2 VLANs VLAN tag that you copied in step 3.4

-Add the following content replacing VLAN ID with your VLAN tag
+Add the following content replacing VLAN ID with your VLAN tag  and save the file
 VLAN=yes
 TYPE=Vlan
 PHYSDEV=ens300f0